 Mr Byers was a true bear "whisperer" who lived with the wildlife and harvested the game needed to live off.
 In the early 90's, Wayne was gettin on in years and struggling a with the physical toll commercial fishing, subsistence hunting and of course building and maintaining a homestead "off the grid" with his bare hands was taking.

-Snug harbor went out of business, and with it Wayne felt the loss of his ability to sell salmon and get supplies.
-He struggled to survive, and one winter, Wayne damaged his feet working the trap line and froze his feet.
-They never quite recovered, and it became harder and harder for him to survive the harsh conditions.
+Snug harbor went out of business, and with it Wayne losstof his ability to sell salmon and get critical supplies.
+He struggled to survive, and one winter while working the trap line, Wayne suffered frostbite and the lost of most of his toes.
+His feet never quite recovered, and it became harder and harder for him to survive the harsh conditions of winter in Chinitna.

 Laura and Walt divorced in the late '70's, and Kathy's Mother Laura received the homestead property at the confluence - it was an amicable parting of ways, and Walt kept the portion of the homestead land all the way up the Moose River, towards what would become the Kenai National Wildlife Refuge.
 He would make a home there on a lake he created to fly his beloved Super Cub from his second homestead..